 To reschedule a task, do the following:

-- 1. On the right side of the top navigation bar, click 🕸. - 2.
-On the left navigation pane, select Tasks > Scheduled Task. - 3.
+- 1. On the left navigation pane, click 🕸 select Tasks > Scheduled Task. - 2.
 Select a task from the list.

 The task is either a configuration data backup of GigaVUE-FM (FMServerConfigBackUp) or a backup of a device (configBackup).